MeelisM/vmicroservices/README.md

 ## API Documentation

-The API documentation is available in OpenAPI (Swagger) format.
+The API is documented using OpenAPI 3.0 specification (`openapi.yaml`).
+The documentation includes:

+- Complete endpoint descriptions
+- equest/response schemas
+- Example payloads
+- Error responses

+The documentation runs on the `Gateway VM` and provides a comprehensive overview of all available endpoints and their functionality.

 ### Development Environment: